 So, because of all these incredible authors/teachers/editors, I’ve written and rewritten and tossed out large sections of my manuscript and then added portions back in.
 Am I a world-class writer now?
 Heaven’s no. I am a mother who has tried to tell her story about raising a daughter with special needs.
 Still, I am proud of how far my writing has come.
 I’m proud that Brooke Warner at She Writes Press found enough value in my work to select it for her Fall 2017 list.

-Loving Lindsey: Raising a Daughter with Special Needs will be released September 26, 2017.
+Loving Lindsey: Raising a Daughter with Special Needs was released September 2017 by She Writes Press.

 Linda Atwell and her strong-willed daughter, Lindsey—a high-functioning young adult with intellectual disabilities—have always had a complicated relationship.
 But when Lindsey graduates from Silverton High School at nineteen and gets a job at Goodwill, she also moves into a newly remodeled cottage in her parents’ backyard—and Linda believes that all their difficult times may finally be behind them.

 Life, however, proves not to be so simple.
 As Lindsey plunges into adulthood, she experiments with sex, considers a tubal ligation, and at twenty quits Goodwill and runs away with Emmett, a man more than twice her age.
 As Lindsey grows closer to Emmett, she slips further away from her family—but Linda, determined to save her daughter, refuses to give up.
 A touching memoir with unexpected moments of joy and humor, ‘Loving Lindsey’ is a story about independence, rescue, resilience, and, most of all, love.